OutSystems/docs-odc/src/eap/integration-with-systems/exposing_rest/customize-rest-urls.md

 ---
-summary: OutSystems allows you to customize the URL of your REST API methods according to your needs.
+summary: Explore how to customize REST API URLs in OutSystems Developer Cloud (ODC) to enhance API endpoint structuring.
 tags:
 locale: en-us
 guid: 745374fa-efb6-4f96-a488-10a1830f519c